avery-gfs/Game-Design-and-Development/README.md

 I think that the best way to learn software engineering is by reading and writing software, so we'll be doing a lot of that!

-## Tech

-Please make sure to have the following software installed for next class:

-- A code editor (Visual Studio Code is recommended) https://code.visualstudio.com/Download

 ## Grading and Workload

 Grading for this class is pass/fail.
 You don't have to master all the material; as long as you participate in class and do the work, you'll pass.
 I'll give occasional quizzes as a tool to get feedback on my teaching, but your classwork and participation are what's important.